-Tree may reach 14m high.
-Short, paired thorns are curved.
+This Tree may reach 14m high with short, curved, paired thorns.
 Leaves are bipinnate.
-Small creamy to yellowish, actinomorphic Flowers are in spikes with exserted stamens.
-Fruit: a flat pod with compressed Seeds.
+Small creamy to yellowish, actinomorphic Flowers in spikes with exserted stamens.
+Fruit: flat pod with compressed Seeds.

 Acacia caffra, Senegalia caffra, Mimosa caffra, Acacia fallax, Acacia multijuga